decentralizedrobotics/decentralizedrobotics/docs/About/Background.md

 # About

 [Ranch Hand Robotics](http://youtube.com/@rh_robotics) provides education materials, developer tooling and solutions for Outdoor Robotics.
 Decentralized Robotics was built out of a need to use robots on a homestead - a place where blanketing the property with Wifi is not feasible and cell coverage is non-existent.
-I've found that others have similar situations and have been looking for a solution - so I share this work freely.

-This work builds on the work of others, and we are grateful for their contributions.

 I'd like to thank the developers and communities of the following projects for their work which has made this project possible: